John Serry Sr.: The 1940s: The golden age of radio

 He also published several method books for his elementary, intermediate, and advanced grade students between 1945 and 1955.
 In addition, he took note of the limitations imposed by the Stradella bass system during performances of classical music.
 In an effort to circumvent these limitations, he designed and developed a working model of a free-bass system for the accordion during this decade.
 It incorporated dual keyboards for the soloist's left hand while incorporating two sets of reeds which were tuned in octaves.
 This gave the soloist access to a range of tones which exceeded three and one-half octaves.

 The 1950s: Broadway and television

 During the early days of network television in the 1950s, Serry performed at CBS as a staff member of the original CBS Orchestra (1949–1960) and an accompanist on several live network television programs including The Jackie Gleason Show in 1953, The Frank Sinatra Show in the 1950s, and on the prime time drama I Remember Mama in 1953 starring Peggy Wood.
+Following introductions by his young son Robert, he was also featured as a soloist on the talent show Live Like A Millionaire on the NBC radio network in 1951.